cfpb/regulations-site/README.md

 ### Python

-Requirements are retrieved and/or build automatically via buildout (see below).
+Requirements are retrieved and/or build automatically via pip (see below).

-* zc-buildout - Tool used for building the application and handling dependencies
 * lxml - Used to convert strings into XML for processing
 * requests - Client library for reading data from an API